THE CARNOT PRIZE is the Kleinman Center’s annual recognition of distinguished contributions to energy policy through scholarship or practice.

 2016 Carnot Prize

-The recipient of this year's Carnot Prize is Dr. Fatih Birol, Executive Director of the International Energy Agency.
+The recipient of the 2016 Carnot Prize was Dr. Fatih Birol, Executive Director of the International Energy Agency.

 We welcomed Dr. Birol to Penn's campus on November 17th for a series of events related to the Carnot Prize.
 Read more about his visit in this policy spotlight, and listen and watch recordings of the day's events at the links below: